vmiklos/vmiklos.github.com/2022/sw-content-controls5.md

 ## Results so far

 Titles (also known as aliases) and tags are now not only preserved, but also we have a UI to create, show, edit and delete them.
-This is available in the desktop rendering and also on the LOK API.
+This is available in the desktop rendering and also in the LOK API.

 Somewhat related, in case a content control breaks into multiple lines or has formatting to break into multiple text portions, we now only emit one PDF widget for it, taking the description of the